UtkarshVerma/dwmblocks-async/README.md

 ## Why `dwmblocks-async`?
 The magic of `dwmblocks-async` is in the `async` part.
 Since vanilla `dwmblocks` executes the commands of each block sequentially, it leads to annoying freezes.
 In cases where one block takes several seconds to execute, like in the mail and date blocks example from above, the delay is clearly visible.
 Fire up a new instance of `dwmblocks` and you'll see!

-With `async`, the computer executes each block asynchronously (simultaneously).
+With `dwmblocks-async`, the computer executes each block asynchronously (simultaneously).

 ## Installation
 Clone this repository, modify `config.h` appropriately, then compile the program: